WHAT TO DO IN VILLAJOYOSA, COSTA BLANCA, SPAIN

 Pretty, pretty Villajoyosa – walking along your narrow, cobblestone streets with all the colors was fun!
 This is my tip for the best thing to see in Villajoyosa (or even Costa Blanca).

 Walk Along the Promenade

 The promenade is a beautiful, long stretch.
-With views of the ocean on one side, and views of all the colorful (and bright) houses on the other, this place is probably the best one to visit in Villajoyosa (especially on a warm and sunny day).
+With views of the ocean on one side and all the colorful (and bright) houses on the other, this is probably one of the best places to visit in Villajoyosa (especially on a warm and sunny day).

 Spend Time at the Beach

-Villajoyosa has a beautiful sandy beach, perfect for kids and adults alike.
+Villajoyosa has a beautiful sandy beach – perfect for kids and adults alike.
 Since it was not very warm, we did not spend too much time at the beach but this place is where you might want to spend most of your time on warm days.

 I am not sure about you (it is probably an age thing), but I am the biggest, biggest fan of the TV show “Friends.”
-Like really – I still watch it regularly.
+Like really – I still watch it regularly (even in 2022).

 I think that you can get a good glimpse of the town in one day.
 It is a beautiful day trip from places like Alicante, Benidorm, or Valencia.
-However, if I visited Costa Blanca again in the summer months, I could see myself staying for longer than one day.
+However, if I revisited Costa Blanca in the summer months, I could see myself staying longer than one day.

-This place was so cute, I wish I had more than this day to spend here.
-Though Villajoyosa is small, it is also a great place to stay two or three days in the summer because of its lovely beach.
+This place was so cute.
+I wish I had more than this day to spend here.
+Though Villajoyosa is small, it is also a great place to stay for two or three days in the summer because of its lovely beach.

 - A little bit of Santorini in Spain?
 You don’t believe it?
 Then visit this beautiful town near Villajoyosa.